Corroboree Frog enclosures

 The ring-tanks contribute to increased capacity and quality of ex-situ breeding facilities for Corroboree Frogs, enabling frogs to be raised under more natural conditions, leading to improved fitness for release to the wild, and potentially enabling an additional 90 frogs to be released to the wild annually.

 Lower Molonglo revegetation

-The Molonglo Catchment Group and ACT Parks and Conservation Service are successfully revegetating previously cleared areas along the Lower Molonglo, including more than 200 hectares of revegetation works, with over 20,000 trees and shrubs.
+The Molonglo Catchment Group and ACT Parks and Conservation Service have successfully revegetated previously cleared areas along the Lower Molonglo, including more than 200 hectares of revegetation works, with over 20,000 trees and shrubs.

-The ongoing project aims are to enhance the extent and condition of native vegetation in this degraded area to retain its ecological values by:
+This project aimed to enhance the extent and condition of native vegetation in this degraded area to retain its ecological values by:

 - improving habitat quality of existing native vegetation